 - a) Contractor agrees to maintain a current accreditation throughout the term of the Agreement from one of the following accrediting bodies: (i) Utilization Review Accreditation Commission (URAC); (ii) National Committee on Quality Assurance (NCQA); (iii) Accreditation Association for Ambulatory Health Care (AAAHC).
+Contractor shall provide a copy of the accrediting agency's certificate upon renewal.
 Contractor shall authorize the accrediting agency to provide information and data to the Exchange relating to Contractor's accreditation, including the most recent accreditation survey and other data and information maintained by accrediting agency as required under 45 C.F.R. § 156.275. - b) Contractor shall be currently accredited and maintain its NCQA, URAC or AAAHC health plan accreditation throughout the term of the Agreement.
 Contractor shall notify the Exchange of the date of any accreditation review scheduled during the term of this Agreement and the results of such review.
 Upon completion of any health plan accreditation review conducted during the term of this Agreement, Contractor shall provide the Exchange with a copy of the Assessment Report within forty-five (45) days of report receipt. - c) If Contractor receives a rating of less than "accredited" in any category, loses an accreditation, or fails to maintain a current and up to date accreditation, Contractor shall notify the Exchange within ten (10) business days of such rating(s) change.
 Contractor will implement strategies to raise the Contractor's rating to a level of at least "accredited" or to reinstate accreditation.
-Contractor will submit a written corrective action plan (CAP) to the Exchange within forty-five (45) days of receiving its initial notification of the change in category ratings. - d) Following the initial submission of the corrective action plans ("CAPs"), Contractor shall provide a written report to the Exchange on at least a quarterly basis regarding the status and progress of the submitted corrective action plan(s).
-Contractor shall request a follow-up review by the accreditation entity at the end of twelve (12) months and submit a copy of the follow-up Assessment Report to the Exchange within thirty (30) days of receipt, if applicable. - e) In the event Contractor's overall accreditation is suspended, revoked, or otherwise terminated, or in the event Contractor has undergone review prior to the expiration of its current accreditation and reaccreditation is suspended, revoked, or not granted at the time of expiration, the Exchange reserves the right to terminate any agreement by and between Contractor and the Exchange or suspend enrollment in Contractor's QHPs, to ensure the Exchange is in compliance with the federal requirement that all participating issuers maintain a current approved accreditation pursuant to 45 C.F.R. § 156.275(a).
+Contractor will submit a written corrective action plan (CAP) to the Exchange within forty-five (45) days of receiving its initial notification of the change in category ratings. - d) Following the initial submission of the corrective action plans-CAP(s), Contractor shall provide a written report to the Exchange on at least a quarterly basis regarding the status and progress of the CAP(s).
+Contractor shall request a follow-up review by the accreditation entity within twelve (12) months and submit a copy of the follow-up Assessment Report to the Exchange within thirty (30) days of receipt, if applicable. - e) In the event Contractor's overall accreditation is suspended, revoked, or otherwise terminated, or in the event Contractor has undergone review prior to the expiration of its current accreditation and reaccreditation is suspended, revoked, or not granted at the time of expiration, the Exchange reserves the right to terminate any agreement by and between Contractor and the Exchange or suspend enrollment in Contractor's QHPs, or avail itself of any other remedies in this Agreement, to ensure the Exchange is in compliance with the federal requirement that all participating QHP Issuers maintain a current approved accreditation pursuant to 45 C.F.R. § 156.275(a).